MenuLibre 2.2.3 Released

 Newly Added Keys

 PrefersNonDefaultGPU was added to the FreeDesktop.org Desktop Entry Specification in version 1.4.
-It's a hint for the desktop environment to use a non-discrete, more powerful GPU, if it is available.
-Support for this key was recently added to Xubuntu and elementary, and is making it's way to other desktop environments as well.
+It’s a hint for the desktop environment to use a non-discrete, more powerful GPU if it is available.
+Support for this key was recently added to Xubuntu and elementary and is making its way to other desktop environments.

 Improving Cross-Platform Support

-If you're using a desktop environment or distribution that is still unsupported, the new diagnostics dialog will help report the issue and get it resolved sooner.
-Everything I need to add support is included in the dialog, so just copy and paste or take a screenshot and report a bug on GitHub.
+If you’re using a desktop environment or distribution that is still unsupported, the new diagnostics dialog will help report the issue and resolve it sooner.
+Everything I need to add support is included in the dialog, so copy and paste or take a screenshot and report a bug on GitHub.

 When MenuLibre fails to load your menu, you are now given more details about the failure.